 WARNING indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.

-CAUTION indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
+CAUTION indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury or equipment damage.
 It is also used to alert against unsafe practices.

-General Safety Instructions
+1.2 Safety Instructions